-I have helped many organizations build their brands from the inside out for over ten years.
+We have helped many organizations build their brands from the inside out.
 In the process, I have learned what is critical to the success of those endeavors.

 1) RIGHT RESEARCH-INFORMED PROMISE: Your brand’s promise must be based upon customer, competitor and internal insight.
 This can be achieved through qualitative and quantitative research and an honest assessment of internal strengths, weaknesses, core competencies and strategic intent.
 The promise must be unique, compelling and believable.